 H.261 is packetized on the packet-based network side as per Annex C. As long as sufficiently large RTP packets are available, fragmentation on MB boundaries by the transmitter is not required.
 However, if the H.323 terminal fragments H.261 packets on the RTP level, this fragmentation shall occur on MB boundaries.
 All H.323 terminals shall be able to receive MB fragmented packets as well as GOB fragmented packets, or packets with a mix of MBs and GOBs.
 Note that failure to support MB fragmentation in the transmitter may result in the loss of an entire GOB, and may also lower the packet rate.
-RTP packets used should not exceed the size of the Maximum Transfer Unit (MTU) on a given packet-based network to maximize robustness of operation.
+RTP packets used shall not exceed the size of the Maximum Transfer Unit (MTU) on a given packet-based network to maximize robustness of operation, but if the smallest independently coded element of the coding scheme (e.g. a macroblock) is larger than the MTU size it is not required to break up the packet over MTUs.
 MBs shall not be split across packets; all packets shall end on a GOB or MB boundary.
 The H.323 transmitter may choose to fill out a packet containing a small GOB with additional MBs, but this is not required.